Ayfri/Kore/website/src/jsMain/resources/markdown/doc/guides/Why_Kore.md

 reads naturally to anyone who knows datapacks.

 **Where others may fit better:** Beet has a very mature plugin ecosystem and `mecha`'s command compiler, and is a good fit if your team lives in Python.
 Sandstone is a strong choice for TypeScript-first teams.
-If you only need a handful of commands and never plan to scale, raw datapacks are fine.

 Kore's bet is that for anything beyond trivial, a typed compiler-checked DSL saves more time than it costs to learn.

-## When to choose Kore
+## Choose Kore when

-Reach for Kore when:

 - Your pack is more than a few functions, or you expect it to grow.
 - You want autocomplete, refactoring, and the compiler catching mistakes before `/reload`.
 - You already know Kotlin (or are happy to learn a small subset - see [Getting Started](/docs/getting-started)).
 - You want data-driven content (loot, recipes, advancements, worldgen, dialogs) without writing JSON.

+## Skip Kore when

+Being honest about the cost matters more than winning the comparison:

+- **The pack is tiny or one-off.** Three functions and a loot table are not worth a Gradle project.
+- **Your collaborators will not touch a JVM toolchain.** Kore needs a JDK, Gradle, and a compile step between editing and `/reload` - slower than saving an `.mcfunction` and reloading.
+- **You need resource packs too.** Kore targets datapacks only, see [Known Issues](/docs/advanced/known-issues).
+- **You expect runtime gains.** Kore improves authoring, not in-game execution cost: the generated commands run exactly as fast as the ones you would have written.

 ## Next steps

 - [Getting Started](/docs/getting-started) - build your first datapack
 - [Runtime Logic](/docs/concepts/runtime-logic) - the one concept that makes everything click
-- [Creating a Datapack](/docs/guides/creating-a-datapack) - lifecycle and output options
-- [Cookbook](/docs/guides/cookbook) - practical patterns to copy
+- [From Datapacks to Kore](/docs/guides/from-datapacks-to-kore) - port a pack you already ship